 As a student on this Programme, there are a range of opportunities to link with industry such as guest speakers and field visits and activities.

 In addition to the weekly session that runs from 5:00pm-9:00pm, students are expected to work independently for up to eight hours per week to maximise learning and progression.

 The University of Cumbria validates, registers, quality assures and awards the Foundation Degree qualification.

-To enable students to complete a full level qualification in one year on a part time basis - would usually take two years - extended academic years are applied.
-This results in the Programme running from the first week in September through to mid July.
+To enable students to complete a full qualification in one year on a part time basis - which would usually take two years - extended academic years are applied.
+This results in the programme running for 38 weeks, from the first week in September through to mid-July.

 Sessions run from 5:00pm-9:00pm one evening per week.

 The aims of this course are to: